Gothenburg: International rankings

 Gothenburg has performed well in international rankings, some of which are mentioned below:

 The Global Destination Sustainability Index has named Gothenburg the world's most sustainable destination every year since 2016.

 In 2019 Gothenburg was selected by the EU as one of the top 2020 European Capitals of Smart Tourism.

 In 2020 Business Region Göteborg received the 'European Entrepreneurial Region Award 2020' (EER Award 2020) from the EU.

 International relations

 The Gothenburg Award is the city's international prize that recognises and supports work to achieve sustainable development – in the Gothenburg region and from a global perspective.
-The award, which is one million Swedish crowns, is administrated and funded by a coalition of the City of Gothenburg and 12 companies.
+The award, which is one million Swedish crowns, is administered and funded by a coalition of the City of Gothenburg and 12 companies.
 Past winners of the award have included Kofi Annan, Al Gore, and Michael Biddle.